BaruaSourav/baruasourav/README.md

 ### Hello there 👋

 -  🧑🏽 Software Engineering Journeyman
 -  🌱 Learning around Azure and AWS services.

 ### What am I working on now?
+- ✨ Diving into GenAI tools and techniques.
+- ♾️ Nibbling Linux Networking bytes for Container networking.
-- 📦 Reading around web resource bundling.
+- 📦 ~~Reading around web resource bundling.~~
-- ⚡ Learning Cloud Native DevOps approach
+- ⚡ ~~Learning Cloud Native DevOps approach~~
-- 🌱 Looking at how AWS Rekognition services can implement user-end features.
+- 🌱 ~~Looking at how AWS Rekognition services can implement user-end features.~~

 <!--
 **BaruaSourav/baruasourav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.